 Key US shales crude oil production

-The EIA (US Energy Information Administration) expects crude oil production to slow down at most of the key US shales by December.
-According to its Drilling Productivity Report released on November 9, 2015, the EIA expects crude oil production to fall at five key shales by December.
-However, it forecasts a rise at two other key shales.
+The EIA (U.S. Energy Information Administration) expects crude oil production to slow down at most of the key US shales by January 2016.
+According to its Drilling Productivity Report released on December 7, 2015, the EIA expects crude oil production to fall at five key shales by January.
+However, it forecasts a rise at two other shales.

-Overall, aggregate crude oil production at the seven key shales is expected to drop by 4.1% by December compared to October levels.
-It’s expected to fall by 2.3% in November.
-Aggregate crude oil production at these key shales already fell in October compared to September.
+Overall, aggregate crude oil production at the seven key shales is expected to drop 4.3% by January compared to November levels.
+It’s expected to fall 2% in December.
+Aggregate crude oil production at the key shales already fell in November 2015 compared to October.

-The Bakken Shale is one of the major crude oil resource shales.
-It’s expected to see crude oil production fall between October and December 2015.
-The EIA estimates that the Bakken Shale will produce 1.11 MMbpd (million barrels per day) of crude oil in December.
-It produced 1.16 MMbpd in October.
-The expected fall is 4.3% by December.
+The Bakken is one of the major crude oil resource shales.
+It’s expected to see crude oil production fall between November and January.
+The EIA estimates that it will produce 1.1 MMbpd (million barrels per day) of crude oil in January 2016.
+It produced 1.2 MMbpd in November 2015.
+The expected fall is 4.6% by January.

-On the other hand, the Permian Basin, the most prolific crude oil-producing shales in the United States, is expected to increase production by 1.4% by December.
-The Utica Shale, a much smaller shale oil producing region, is expected to see a 3.2% crude oil production growth.
+The Permian Basin is the most prolific crude oil producing shale in the United States.
+It’s expected to increase production by 1.5% by January 2016.
+The Utica Shale, a much smaller shale oil producing region, is expected to see a 3.6% rise in crude oil production.